Table of Contents

 Lubricating oils used in engines and turbines need to be clean for engines and turbines’ reliable performance.
 Engine oil accumulates metal particles that affect the engine performance.
 A disc-stack type separator removes these tiny particles to ensure reliable engine operation.

 Steam turbines are an essential component of electric power generation systems.
-Steam condensation introduces water as a contaminant in the turbine oil that water deteriorates the lube oil’s lubricating properties.
+Steam condensation introduces water as a contaminant in the turbine oil and water deteriorates the lube oil’s lubricating properties.

 A high-speed centrifugal separator can simultaneously separate the water and sediment from the turbine lube oil.